-Ohio students may have lost one-third to a half a school year of learning during the pandemic, and the learning loss needs to be made up – somehow, experts say.
+Ohio students may have lost one-third to one-half of a school year of learning during the pandemic, and the learning loss needs to be made up somehow, experts say.

 Some children have been more deeply impacted than others, said Chad Aldis, Thomas B. Fordham Institute vice president for Ohio Policy and Advocacy.

 “It’s never good for anyone to be impacted, but it appears that the students that were already most behind, might have lost even more ground,” Aldis said.

 On Tuesday, during his regular coronavirus briefing, Gov. Mike DeWine called for local school districts to devise plans by April 1 for how to address lost learning in each district and school.
 The Ohio Department of Education recently published a report citing losses for Fall 2020 in both kindergarten readiness and third-grade English language arts scores.

 DeWine said an additional $2 billion in federal funding and an increase in state “wellness dollars” would go to support plans to deal with learning lossand get Ohio kids “back on track.”